YozoraNoHoshi/Pokemon-Catcher/README.md

 Hitting the back button after a redirect results in a blank page.
 The styling is nonexistent.
+Checking a Pokedex entry while already on a Pokedex entry causes the new entry to not render properly.

-## TO-DOs
+## To-Dos

-Improve home screen -> Some sort of landing page and UI rather than a random menu ~~Make the main menu live in a modal~~
+- Improve home screen -> Some sort of landing page and UI rather than a random menu.
+- ~~Make the main menu live in a modal~~.
-Store items in local storage as JWTs rather than raw JSON Make Pokedex live in a modal so you can view it during a battle Pokedex UI
+- Store items in local storage as JWTs rather than raw JSON.
+- Make Pokedex live in a modal so you can view it during a battle.
+- Pokedex UI
-Battle UI and logic (Bag/Change Pokeball/Change Berry/Use Berry)
+- Battle UI and logic (Bag/Change Pokeball/Change Berry/Use Berry)